7 Best Day Trips From Dubrovnik Croatia, You’ll love!

-Last updated on February 27th, 2026 at 11:25 pm
+Last updated on May 31st, 2026 at 10:19 pm

-If you’re staying in Dubrovnik for a few days and are wondering how to make the most of your time, I highly recommend a day trip, from island-hopping to wonderful coastal heritage towns, you are really spoilt for choice in Croatia’s most loved city!
+If you’re staying in Dubrovnik for a few days and are wondering how to make the most of your time, I highly recommend exploring the scenic islands, heritage towns, or even crossing the borders – you are totally spoilt for choice when it comes to day trips from Dubrovnik!

-Best Day Trips From Dubrovnik (Quick Picks)!
+Best Day Trips From Dubrovnik (My Top Picks)!

 How To Get There